 If you cannot stick to the spending limits, then it might be time to start thinking about a flexible side hustle to supplement your income.

 4. Fill your envelopes with cash

-After you’ve set your spending limits for each cycle, filling your cash envelopes is the easy part.
-You can choose to fill your envelopes with each paycheck or once a month.
+After you’ve set your spending limits for each cycle, now comes the easy part of filling your cash envelopes.
+Either fill your envelopes with your next paycheck or once a month.
 Find a cycle that works best for you and try to stick to it.
 Make sure to avoid any unnecessary ATM fees while taking out cash.

-Once the money is in designated cash envelopes, you’ll need to diligently spend out of the appropriate cash envelope categories.
-If you have leftover money at the end of a cycle, then you can roll it into the next cycle or put it into your savings.
+Once the money is in the correct cash envelope, you’ll need to diligently spend out of the appropriate cash envelope categories.
+If you have extra cash at the end of a cycle, then you can roll it into the next month or put it into your savings.

 5. Adjust as needed